3.3.Graphical user interface

 For *out*, the subdirectories must contain "out" in the name.

-The name of the "Start directory" is irrelevant.- Save as
+The name of the "Start directory" is irrelevant.

 Opens a dialogue for saving the processed EDI file.